Recovery and inference of causal effects with sequential adjustment for confounding and attrition

 \subsection{Simulation setup II}

 This setup illustrates the relative performance by the TSR estimator using two different minimal $s$-admissible pairs.
 We simulate data from an SCM with the semi-Markovian $m$-graph depicted in \cref{fig2a} in \cref{secSAC}, with detailed specifications provided in \cref{appendixA9}.
 This $m$-graph features two minimal $s$-admissible pairs: $(\{B_1,C_1,C_2\};\emptyset)$ and $(\{B_1\};\{C_2\})$.
-Using the first pair, we compute two estimators: the naïve plug-in regression and the targeted single-regression (TMLE-1R) estimators, both adjusting for $W=\{B_1,C_1,C_2\}$ only.
-Despite $W$ including descendants of the exposure $A$, it satisfies the SAC [\cref{defSAC}].
+By using the first pair, we compute two estimators: the naïve plug-in regression estimator and the TMLE-1R estimator, both adjusting for $W=\{B_1,C_1,C_2\}$ only.
+Despite $W$ including descendants of the exposure $A$, it satisfies the SAC.
 Additionally, we compute \citet{Huber}'s DML-based estimator, along with the TSR estimator from \cref{algo1}, both utilizing the minimal $s$-admissible pair $(\{B_1\};\{C_2\})$.
 These last two estimators are compared across two scenarios with a moderate missingness rate of 25\% missing outcome data: \textit{(a')} using super-learning specifications for nuisance function estimation, as in the previous setup, and \textit{(b')} with a misspecified meta-regression model.
 Results from 200 simulations of 5\,000 i.i.d. samples from the SCM, showing average bias, MSE, and 95\% confidence interval coverage probability, are presented in \cref{tab2}.

 In this setup, estimators utilizing the minimal $s$-admissible pair $(\{B_1\};\{C_2\})$ outperform the others in scenario \textit{(a')} in terms of bias, MSE, and coverage, despite requiring one additional regression model.
-However, their performance deteriorates in scenario \textit{(b')} relative to single-regression estimators, as the latter do not rely on the misspecified model $\hat{Q}_2$.
-Specifically, the TMLE-1R approach provides a doubly-robust estimator, achieving consistency when either $\hat{Q}_1(W,A)$ is correctly specified or both $\hat{\pi}_A(W)$ and $\hat{\pi}_R(W,A)$ are correctly specified, where $W = \{B_1,C_1,C_2\}$ here.
+However, their performance deteriorates in scenario \textit{(b')} relative to single-regression estimators, as the latter do not rely on the misspecified model $\widehat{Q}_2$.
+Specifically, the TMLE-1R approach provides a doubly-robust estimator, achieving consistency when either $\widehat{Q}_1(W,A)$ is correctly specified or both $\widehat{\pi}_A(W)$ and $\widehat{\pi}_R(W,A)$ are correctly specified.
 Moreover, the TSR estimator demonstrates a relatively greater robustness to misspecification compared to the DML-based estimator.
-This highlights the intricate trade-offs and interplay between nonparametric graph-based adjustment criteria and the robustness properties of derived estimators in the reliability of their causal and statistical inference.
+This highlights the intricate trade-offs and interplay between graph-based adjustment criteria and the robustness properties of derived estimators.